back to Blog

 When a well is too close to a septic system or other source of wastewater, a variety of contaminants can enter your well water, including:

-• Bactria, such as E. coli or salmonella
+• Bacteria, such as E. coli or salmonella

 • Viruses, such as norovirus or hepatitis A